lzwjava/blog-source/original/2025-07-27-engineering-optimized-ai-en.md

 They all help you provide better context for AI chatbots.
 And AI chatbots can also help a lot of Python scripts to perform tasks.

 To be an effective AI agent, you need to use many effective tools to help you do tasks, whether simple or complex.

-Without APIs for LLM/AI chatbots, you need to copy text into the chatbots.
-It is a little more tedious than directly calling the AI, but the good news is that you can select context or prompts more carefully.

 So you do not need to ask AI chatbots many times like those automatic AI agents.
 You can carefully select the tools that you will use.